ekimb/rust-mdbg/README.md

 The runs with custom parameters (from the paper) were made with commit `b99d938`, and unlike in the paper we did not use robust minimizers which requires additional l-mer counting beforehand.
 Reads were homopolymer-compressed and the genome size is also the homopolymer-compressed one.
 In addition to the parameters shown in the table, the `rust-mdbg` command line also contained: `--bf --no-error-correct --threads 8`.

-For H. sapiens multi-k, the high memory usage is due to inefficient parsing of long input sequences.
-It can be reduced with less threads (e.g. 4h/45G with 5 threads).

 ## Running `rust-mdbg` without graph simplifications